Occupational Therapy (OT) Support

 At the initial meeting, the OT will:

-- Explore what you would like to get from the meeting(s)
+- Explain OT in more detail and explore what you would like to get from the meeting(s)

 - Explore any difficulties that may be arising for you in college

-OT support is available to students registered with the Disability and Learning Support Service (DLSS).
-If you are interested in using OT support, you can contact your Disability Officer or call into the Disability & Learning Support Service Office.
+Individualised OT Support is available to students registered with the Disability and Learning Support Service (DLSS).
+If you’re interested in using OT Support, you can contact your Disability Officer, call into the DLSS Office or email email@example.com

 Email: firstname.lastname@example.org Phone: (01) 700 5927